asreview/asreview/docs/source/index.md

 ## ASReview LAB Server

-Gain full control and customization with ASReview LAB Server config
+All documentation for the ASReview LAB Server

 ```{toctree}
 :maxdepth: 2